Popmotion/popmotion/docs/api/action-composition/timeline.md

 Compose `tween`s into a single, scrubbable timeline.

-This timeline is itself a tween, and thus can be composed into another timeline and can be controlled with all the same methods.
+This timeline is itself a tween, and thus can be composed into another timeline and can be controlled with all the same methods and properties.

 `timeline(sequence <Array>, props <Object>)`